Supposeduck30/NeuralNetworkSimple/README.md

 ## How to Run

-- Make sure you have python installed.
+- Make sure you have python installed
 - Save the script as NeuralNetworkSimple.py
 - Run the script in your terminal with "python NeuralNetworkSimple.py"
 - You can also copy and paste the code into an IDE or an online python compiler and run it there